 - Where to park

-directly in front of Nichols Apartments, as well as any lot indicated on the
+directly in front of Silvers Apartments, as well as any lot indicated on the

 parking permit.
 We recommend, if parking near CoRE is desired,